onqtam/headjack/src/motivation/authenticity.md

 ## The history of document updates

 Today's web puts authenticity & certification of documents in the [hands of hosts](../introduction/host_centric.md) which can [do whatever they want](https://news.ycombinator.com/item?id=27690525) and rarely provide the option to see previous versions if edits have been made.
-The [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) is hardly a mainstream tool which doesn't provide any cryptographic authenticity guarantees and is also susceptible to compromise.
+The [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) is hardly a mainstream tool which doesn't provide any cryptographic authenticity guarantees and can be compromised.

 > "It is really tempting to cover for mistakes by pretending they never happened.
 Our technology now makes that alarmingly simple" - [source](https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/)